waimun/simple-web-crawler/README.md

 ## ⚒️ Design

+#### The works

+Domain: `www.example.com`

+Path: /

+- /a
+  - /a1
+    - /a11
+      - /a111
+      - /a112
+        - /a1121
+        - /b
+        - External links (twitter.com)
+      - /c
+    - /a12
+  - /a2
+  - /a3
+- /b
+  - /b1
+  - /b2
+  - /
+- /c
+  - /c1
+  - /a
+- /d
+  - Images (ping.png)
+- /e
+  - External links (google.com)
+  - Images (foo.png, bar.png)

+Imagine you're crawling through a web of pages on a given website, the above outlines an example where you can find different webpages with possible internal/external links, and images.
+Or none of these.
+Each page can link to other internal pages via anchor tags, and hence the web crawler should follow the links internally but not externally.

 #### HTML parser

 In order to find links and images on a webpage, the HTML content served from a web server has to be parsed to look for